xinRan1/Twitch-Streams-Explorer-Web-App/project/README.md

 Folders:

-All the data are stored in the data folder (for your convenience, I saved them in csv format, you can download, put them in the same directory as streamlit_twitch.py and use them for the UI).
+All the data are stored in the data folder (for your convenience, I saved them in csv format, you can download, put them in the same directory as streamlit_twitch.py and use them for the UI!!).

-All the pictures for the UI are stored in the picture folder (Before run streamlit_twitch.py, please put the pictures inside in the same directory as it).
+All the pictures for the UI are stored in the picture folder (Before run streamlit_twitch.py, please put the pictures inside in the same directory as it!!).

 Files: